 According to research by Greenpeace USA, only two types of plastic are widely accepted at the nation's 375 recycling facilities.

-The first is polyethylene terephthalate (PET), which is commonly used in water and soda bottles, and the second is high-density polyethylene (HDPE), which is used in milk packaging, shampoo bottles and containers of cleaning.
+The first is polyethylene terephthalate (PET), which is commonly used in water and soda bottles, and the second is high-density polyethylene (HDPE), which is used in milk packaging, shampoo bottles, and cleaning product containers.

 These materials are numbered “1” and “2” according to a standardized system in which there are seven types of plastics.
-But being something recyclable in it does not mean that the products are actually recycled.
+But being recyclable in theory doesn't mean products are recycled in practice.

 The study found that PET and HDPE products had actual recycling rates of 20,9% and 10,3%, respectively.
 Plastic items in categories from "3" to "7" (children's toys, plastic bags, wrappers, plastic yogurt and margarine containers, plastic coffee and food containers) were reprocessed at rates less than 5%.

-Despite the fact that they carry the of recycling on their labels, products using plastic types “3” through “7” do not meet the Federal Trade Commission's classification for recyclables.
+Despite having the recycling symbol on their labels, products using plastic types “3” through “7” do not meet the Federal Trade Commission's classification for recyclables.
 This is because recycling facilities for these types are not widely available because the collected products are not reused to make new items.

 According to the study, there are five main reasons why plastics recycling has failed:

-4. The recycled poses risks of toxicity through s from other types of plastic in the collection bins, preventing it from becoming a material suitable for food again.
+- Recycled plastic poses toxicity risks through contamination from other types of plastic in the collection bins, preventing it from becoming a food-grade material again.

 Greenpeace called on companies to support a Global Plastics Treaty, which UN members agreed to create in February, and to move forward with new recycling and reuse strategies.